 She has a particular love of early music, and has received additional instruction in historical performance through festivals and workshops such as the Tafelmusik Baroque Summer Institute, Oberlin College’s Baroque Performance Institute, the International Baroque Institute at Longy, and the Berwick Academy of the Oregon Bach Festival, including studies with Marilyn McDonald, Julie Andrijeski, and Marc Destrubé.

-An active modern violinist as well, Ms. Gelzer-Govatos performs with a number of ensembles in her home state of Michigan, including the Adrian, Lansing, and Kalamazoo Symphonies, the Michigan Opera Theatre Orchestra, and CutTime Simfonica, and is an avid chamber musician.
+An active modern violinist as well, Ms. Gelzer-Govatos performs with a number of ensembles in her home state of Michigan, including the Adrian, Lansing, and Kalamazoo Symphonies, the Detroit Opera Orchestra, and CutTime Simfonica, and is an avid chamber musician.
 She teaches chamber music at the Rudolf Steiner High School of Ann Arbor and maintains a private studio in addition.